MysteryPancake/Houdini-OpenCL/README.md

 ### Integer array types: `int[]`

-Integer array types add 3 arguments to the kernel.
-The length of the array, the start of each subarray, and the array of subarrays.
+Integer array types add 3 arguments to the kernel: the length of the array, the start of each subarray, and the array of subarrays.

 #### @-binding syntax